Abedalnabi/react-qustions/Handle-Files.md

 - in the header request what we should send when we send files?
 - why do we send some data with header request ?
 - why do we send application/json on the header when we send the requset to server?
-- look at the below code and answer the question

 ```js
 	const storage = multer.diskStorage({
 	  destination: function (req, file, cb) {